d-kang/dev_notes/README.md

 Templates are optional, you can also write render functions with optional JSX support.

+When using data or computed properties, you can access by the property name.
+If using with directives, should be surrounded in quotes, if it is an innerHTML then put inside mustaches.

 ## [Components Basics](https://vuejs.org/v2/guide/components.html#ad)

+Components are the building blocks to compose an app, and a central concept in Vue.

+Register a component with `Vue.component('Component', {})`

 Components are reusable Vue instances with a name.
 In other words, it is a collection of elements that are encapsulated into a group that can be accessed through one single element.